EddyBeaupre/Tronxy-XY2-Pro/README.md

 3. Connect your printer to your computer with an USB cable, a new comm port should appear in the peripheral manager.
 4. Download the  [STM32 Flash loader demonstrator](https://www.st.com/en/development-tools/flasher-stm32.html), you will need to create an account, but they are nice and if you ask nicely they will even send your engineering sample of some of their chips.
 Once it's done, unzip it, install the flash loader demo.
 5. Start the Demonstrator GUI.
-6. In the first screen, select the comm port of the Tronxy printer, leave all other fields at their default value (115200 baud, 8 bit, even parity, echo disabled, timeout 10) and press **Next**
+6. In the first screen, select the comm port of the Tronxy printer, leave all other fields at their default value (115200 baud, 8 bit, even parity, echo disabled, timeout 10) and press **Next**.
 7. You should now see a status page saying the target is readeable, if not, check your jumpers and comm ports and start over.
 Press **Next**.
 8. You should now see another status page with the microcontroller version and memory map status, press **Next** again.
-9. Select the **Upload from device** tickbox, then press the  **...** button next to the **Upload to file**
+9. Select the **Upload from device** tickbox, then press the  **...** button next to the **Upload to file**.
 10. A dialog box will open where you can select where to save your firmware, give it a name and make sure the file type is **Bin file (\*.bin)** then click **Open**
 11. You will probably see a warning saying that the file doesn't exist ans asking if you want to create the faie (which is normal), answer **Yes** (You may see this warning twice, it's normal, just answer **Yes** again).
 12. The memory map selection screen will appear, just make sure that **Select all** is checked at the bottom left then click **Ok**.